capstanlqc/cli_automation/mk_pisa22-ms-cg-ada_omtprjs/README.md

 	└── OUT_MS_NATIONAL
 	    └── PISA2022MS_CodingGuide_MAT-New_esp-COL_en_OMT.omt
 	```

-5. Delete the `stopped.status` file to let the process run.
+If you want to create a package again, delete it from `OUT_MS_NATIONAL` and delete the `stopped.status` file again.

 ## TM configuration